Search the entire page

 Third edition of the Mieroszewski Scholarship Programme “Research in Poland”

-The call for applications for the third edition of the “Research in Poland” scholarship programme is now closed.
-We received a total of 108 applications from candidates representing Armenia, Belgium, Belarus, Brazil, the Czech Republic, Georgia, Kazakhstan, Lithuania, Germany, South Africa, Russia, Romania, Slovakia, Ukraine, Hungary, and the United Kingdom.
+In 2025, we received a total of 108 applications from researchers from all over the world, including representatives from Armenia, Belgium, Belarus, Brazil, Czechia, Georgia, Kazakhstan, Lithuania, Germany, South Africa, Russia, Romania, Slovakia, Ukraine, Hungary, and the United Kingdom.

 The second edition of the Mieroszewski Scholarship Programme 'Research in Poland'